-Join Dan Gookin for an in-depth discussion in this video Solution: Output a series of numbers, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Solution: Output a series of numbers, part of Learning C.

 (swishing)…- Here are the solutions to the three challenges.…The first was to modify the code…so that values one through 20 were output…and the change is really simple.…You just change the 10 to a 20.…Save that change.…Build and run, and there's the numbers one through 20.…The second challenge was to modify the code…so that even values two through 20 are output,…unlike a While loop, which was shown in an earlier movie,…only one line needs to be changed.…